WeiZhiWater/NatureWater-US-river-DO-dataset/README.md

 The meteorological forcing data are from the gridded DAYMET dataset (https://daymet.ornl.gov/) that were basin-aggregated using delineated watershed boundaries and Google Earth Engine.

-Discharge and the biogeochemical data were downloaded from the USGS National Water Information System (NWIS, https://waterdata.usgs.gov/nwis) using the dataRetrieval R package.
+Discharge and the biogeochemical data were downloaded from the USGS National Water Information System (NWIS, https://waterdata.usgs.gov/nwis) using the dataRetrieval R package (a downloading sample script provided).

 Basin attributes were compiled from the Geospatial Attributes of Gages for Evaluating Streamflow dataset, Version II (GAGES-II, https://pubs.er.usgs.gov/publication/70046617).